lumeland/lume.land/plugins/relations.md

 This plugin is useful if you have different types of pages that are related.
 For example, let's say there are pages with articles and pages with authors.
 This plugin can relate the articles and authors pages automatically.
+It's useful when you need to migrate from a CMS using a relational database where all the content is stored in tables with ids and foreign keys.

 ## Installation